Careers Guidance

 • Promotes diversity, social mobility and challenges stereotypes.

 Aylesford School is proud to partner with colleges, HE providers, businesses, parents and other external agencies in order to offer broad and effective support to our students.
 We also benefit greatly from being a KMPF (Kent & Medway Progression Federation) School.
 This gives us access to numerous excellent opportunities provided by our local universities.
-Our CEIAG provision aims to:

 • Give students relevant careers information and guidance through curriculum learning, one-to-one advice and a range of activities, events and trips.